 How to encourage others at work without undermining your success

-I found that message in Teams when I logged into work last week.
-My up-level (sort of mid-level management) took time out of his day to tell me that I was doing a good job.
+My up-level (sort of mid-level management) took time out of his day to encourage me last week.
+“You’re doing a great job; keep it up!”
+I found that message in Teams when I logged into work.
 This was very humbling – I know there is a lot more I can do for my job.
-His comment makes me want to try harder and do better for my students.
+His comment makes me want to try harder and do better for my students and my colleagues.

 The Real World